stewartnatej/adventure-launcher/README.md

 # 🏔️ where to go
-🗺️ map of hiking destinations with info to help choose your destination
+🗺️ map of hiking spots, with info to help choose your destination:
 - hike distance
 - drive time
 - weather forecast